-The version of this model presented at the Seventh International Conference on Creationism (Baumgardner 2013) utilized an entirely different mechanism for driving the water motions.
-In that case the mechanism involved several near approaches with the earth of a moon-sized body that raised large-amplitude tides.
-That paper suggested that six such near encounters spaced about 30 days apart might plausibly account for the six mega-sequences so prominent in the sediment record and the nearly global erosional unconformities associated with them (Sloss 1963).
+The version of this model presented at the 2013 International Conference on Creationism (Baumgardner 2013) utilized an entirely different mechanism for driving the water motions.
+In that case the mechanism involved several near approaches with the earth of a moon-sized body that raised largeamplitude tides.
+That paper suggested that six such near encounters spaced about 30 days apart might plausibly account for the six megasequences so prominent in the sediment record and the nearly global erosional unconformities associated with them (Sloss 1963).
 In view of the results presented in this paper, one might wonder whether these more recent findings supersede or even negate the earlier ones.
 It is the author's opinion that the two papers and the two forcing mechanisms are mutually compatible.
-To me it is at least conceivable (but not likely) that both mechanisms might have operated together during the Flood.
-However, the tsunami mechanismoccurring as a direct consequence of the rapid plate tectonics that logically must have taken place during the Flood-in my view is almost a near certainty.
+To me it is at least conceivable that both mechanisms might have operated during the Flood.
+However, the tsunami mechanism-occurring as a direct consequence of the rapid plate tectonics that logically must have taken place during the Flood-in my view is vastly more likely.
+Especially because the tsunami mechanism appears to account so readily for the flooding of the continental regions during the Flood and for the runoff in its latter stages, I believe it deserves significant further attention.
 The scenario of a near approach with earth by a moon-sized body described in the 2013 paper was, quite candidly, a near desperation effort on my part to identify an adequate mechanism for driving the water flow.
-With the tsunami mechanism now yielding such encouraging results, I see little need to pursue the other mechanism any further.
-The constructive and destructive interference of so many interacting tsunamis leads to occasional pulses with exceptional amplitudes.
-It is conceivable at least that such infrequent large pulses could account for the megasequence aspects of the record.
+Were it not for the conceivable ability of this scenario to account for the megasequences, I doubt that I would have a sufficient level of interest to pursue it any further.